Josep Maria Sert: Career

 Josep Maria Sert was born on 21 December 1874, in the city of Barcelona.
 He initially studied art in Rome before moving to Paris in 1899.
 There, he became involved with a group of decorative artists known as Les Nabis, gravitating around Paul Ranson, who had studied at the private Académie Julian, founded in 1868 by painter Rodolphe Julian.

 Sert was commissioned in 1900 to paint the interior of the Vic Cathedral in the Province of Barcelona, Catalonia in murals, which took him more than 30 years to complete.

 By 1910, Sert had begun fully focusing on murals and other large-scale work.
 He collaborated with Russian Sergei Diaghilev to create sets for his Ballets Russes.
-In 1929 he was commissioned with the elaboration of a series of large forma canvases painted in his signature grisaille style intending to cover the walls of the reconverted San Telmo church in San Sebastián; they portray different historic chapters of the Basques in an epic manner.
+In 1929 he was commissioned with the elaboration of a series of large format canvases painted in his signature grisaille style intending to cover the walls of the reconverted San Telmo church in San Sebastián; they portray different historic chapters of the Basques in an epic manner.

+Sert's monochromatic painting accords with his use of the camera and black-and-white photographic media in his pictorial work between 1905 and 1945.
+That was confirmed in the mid-1980s by Michèle Chomette's discovery and 1988 exhibition, of a photographic archive depicting his models and props, such as articulated artist's dolls, taxidermied animals, cut-out drawings on paper or card, drapery, model ships, and seashells were copied, using a grid, into stage-like constructions for composing the mural paintings in which often the point of view, from below, was extreme.
+The vintage prints from the Gerd Sander estate, exhibited at the Georg Kolbe Museum in Berlin in 1996, and Galerie Julian Sander, Cologne in 2026, show retouching, redrawing, and grid lines that correspond to the contents of particular paintings.

 In the United States, Sert painted a mural at the Waldorf-Astoria in New York City, as well as a 1937 mural entitled American Progress at 30 Rockefeller Center.
 American Progress was commissioned by the Rockefellers to replace Diego Rivera’s mural Man at the Crossroads, which Nelson Rockefeller destroyed because it included an image of Lenin.
 He later painted the walls and ceilings of the Council Chambers at the League of Nations in Geneva.